JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 Set<@NotNull String> toSet(@NotNull Collection<@NotNull String> elements) { ... }
 ```

-It leads to the following signature seen in Kotlin:
+They result in the following signature in Kotlin:

 ```kotlin
 fun toSet(elements: (Mutable)Collection<String>) : (Mutable)Set<String> { ... }
 ```

-Without the `@NotNull` annotations on type arguments, you get platform types in the type arguments:
+When the `@NotNull` annotation is missing from a type argument, you get a platform type instead:

 ```kotlin
 fun toSet(elements: (Mutable)Collection<String!>) : (Mutable)Set<String!> { ... }